May 03 2022

 How Much Does a Fee-Only Financial Advisor Cost?

-Many people choose to work with fee-only financial advisors who are independent of brokerage firms or insurance companies and are legally held to the fiduciary standard because they want to know that the advice is truly in their best interest – not a sales pitch connected to commissioned sales of mutual funds or insurance.
-The way you pay for that expert’s advice is then straightforward and clear; the advisor works only and directly for you.
+Many people choose to work with fee-only financial advisors.
+These are credentialed professionals who are independent of brokerage firms or insurance companies and are legally held to the fiduciary standard.
+When you work with a fee-only financial advisor, you know that the advice is truly in your best interest – not a sales pitch connected to commissioned sales of mutual funds or insurance.
+The way you pay for that expert’s advice is then straightforward and clear; there’s never any hidden commissions or sales charges.

 How Much Do Financial Advisors Typically Charge?

 How much should you expect to pay?
-All advisors – whether they’re investment advisorsasset managers, financial planners or wealth engineers – get paid based on what their time is worth, how complex your situation may be, and how much of their time is devoted to you each year.
+All fee-only advisors – whether they’re investment advisors, asset managers, financial planners or wealth engineers – ultimately get paid based on what their time is worth, how complex your situation may be, and how much of their time is devoted to you each year.
 The fees will vary based on the advisor, the type of work they do, the size of their team, and to some extent, their location.
-Typical financial advisor fees range on the low end from $200-$300 per hour.
+Typically, financial advisors are structuring and designing their fees based on a range of $200-$300 per hour.

 In addition to the investment advice, the planning is holistic – meaning it includes an evaluation of all your assets such as real estate, cash flows from a small business, insurance coverages, 401(k)s and other retirement-savings plans, as well as tax planning.
 High-end planning that requires team input from other professionals, such as estate-planning lawyers, may cost $500 per hour or more.